-Through the most difficult of times, our Tsunesaburo Makiguchi indisputably remained a radicalist individual.
-Makiguchi always viewed the current reality as "defective" and engaged in a fierce ongoing duel with this reality.
-The publishing in sequence of the four volumes of Soka Kyoikugaku Taikei ("The System of Value-Creating Pedagogy") constituted a continuing battle against the supremacy of the state and bureaucracy, which the people of Japan had submitted to unquestioningly since the Meiji period.
-Because Makiguchi continued to say what he thought, as an individual (surrounded of course by like-minded associates) rather than as a representative of the authority of the state, in our time his ideas have gained the support of the majority of people.
+Through the most difficult of times, Tsunesaburo Makiguchi indisputably remained a radicalist individual.
+Makiguchi always viewed the current reality as defective and engaged in a fierce ongoing duel with this reality.
+The publishing in sequence of the four volumes of Soka kyoikugaku taikei [The System of Value-Creating Pedagogy] constituted a continuing battle against the supremacy of the state and bureaucracy, which the people of Japan had submitted to unquestioningly since the Meiji period.
+Because Makiguchi continued to say what he thought, as an individual (supported of course by like-minded associates) rather than as a representative of the authority of the state, in our time his views have gained the support of many people.
 This is what may be described as the "paradox of history."